 4. Set up the row status array.
 Declare an array of type SQLUSMALLINT with the same number of rows as the size of the rowset (as determined in Step 1).
-Then specify the address of this array with the statement attribute SQL ATTR ROW STATUS PTR.
+Then specify the address of this array with the statement attribute SQL_ATTR_ROW_STATUS_PTR.
 For example:

 The row status array provides additional information about each row in the rowset.
 After each call to SQLFetchScroll(), the array is updated.
-If the call to SQLFetchScroll() does not return SQL_SUCCESS or
+If the call to SQLFetchScroll() does not return SQL_SUCCESS or undefined.

-SQL_SUCCESS_WITH_INFO, then the contents of the row status array are undefined.
 Otherwise, any of the row status array values will be returned (refer to the row status array section of the SQLFetchScroll() documentation for a complete list of values).